Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Preliminaries

+A \emph{deterministic B\"uchi automaton} (DBA) is an NBA whose underlying automaton structure is deterministic.
+For DBA, we use the simplified notation $\dba = \dbaFull$, which corresponds to NBA $\nbaFull$ where $\atmtnInit$ and $\atmtnUpd$ are defined as for deterministic structures and $\accepSet \subseteq \atmtnStates \times \colors$ is the projection of $\accepSetNBA$ to the first two components (which does not lose information thanks to determinism).

-For a DBA $\dba$, a state $\atmtnState\in \atmtnStates$ and a word $\word=\clr_1\clr_2\ldots\in \colors^*\cup \colors^\omega$, we denote by $\dbaRun{\atmtnState,\word} = (\atmtnState,\clr_1,q_1)(q_1,\clr_2,q_2)\ldots \in \atmtnTrans^*\cup \atmtnTrans^\omega$ the only run on $\word$ starting from $\atmtnState$.
+For a DBA $\dba$, a state $\atmtnState\in \atmtnStates$, and a word $\word=\clr_1\clr_2\ldots\in \colors^*\cup \colors^\omega$, we denote by $\dbaRun{\atmtnState,\word} = (\atmtnState,\clr_1,q_1)(q_1,\clr_2,q_2)\ldots \in \atmtnTrans^*\cup \atmtnTrans^\omega$ the only run on $\word$ starting from $\atmtnState$.

 An objective $\wc$ is \emph{DBA-recognizable} if there exists a DBA $\dba$ such that $\wc = \atmtnLang{\dba}$.
-For $\goodColors\subseteq\colors$, notice that $\Buchi{\goodColors}$ is DBA-recognizable: it is recognized by the DBA $(\{\atmtnInit\}, \colors, \atmtnInit, \atmtnTrans, \accepSet)$ with a \emph{single} state such that $(\atmtnInit, \clr)\in\accepSet$ if and only if $\clr\in\goodColors$.
+For $\goodColors\subseteq\colors$, notice that $\Buchi{\goodColors}$ is DBA-recognizable: it is recognized by the DBA $(\{\atmtnInit\}, \colors, \atmtnInit, \atmtnUpd, \accepSet)$ with a \emph{single} state such that $(\atmtnInit, \clr)\in\accepSet$ if and only if $\clr\in\goodColors$.

-\begin{rem} The fact that a single state suffices to recognize $\Buchi{\goodColors}$ relies on the assumption that our DBA are \emph{transition-based} and not \emph{state-based} ($\accepSet$ is a set of transitions, not of states).
+\begin{rem} The fact that an automaton with a single state suffices to recognize $\Buchi{\goodColors}$ relies on the assumption that our DBA are \emph{transition-based} and not \emph{state-based} ($\accepSet$ is a set of transitions, not of states).
 Indeed, apart from the trivial cases $\goodColors = \emptyset$ and $\goodColors = \colors$, a state-based DBA recognizing $\Buchi{\goodColors}$ requires two states.

-The third condition of our upcoming characterization (Theorem~\ref{thm:mainChar}) would therefore not apply to this simple example if we only considered state-based DBA. \qedEx \end{rem}
+For standard acceptance conditions, including the B\"uchi one, there is no difference of expressivity between state-based and transition-based automata: every state-based automaton can be converted to an equivalent transition-based automaton (with as many states in general) and every transition-based automaton can be converted to an equivalent state-based automaton (with more states in general).
+Considering transition-based acceptance is especially useful in our paper as it enables to state Condition~\ref{cond:3} of the upcoming characterization (Theorem~\ref{thm:mainChar}); an equivalent formulation for state-based automata would arguably be more technical and less intuitive.
+For instance, Condition~\ref{cond:3} does not apply as stated to the simple $\Buchi{\goodColors}$ if we only consider state-based DBA.
+Moreover, the use of transition-based automata allows the use of techniques such as the saturation of automata with B\"uchi transitions, which is used repeatedly via the application of Lemma~\ref{lem:saturatedAutomaton}. \qedEx \end{rem}

 In this paper, all automata will be deterministic, and the term ``automaton'' will stand for ``deterministic automaton'' by default.

 \begin{rem} Deterministic B\"uchi automata recognize a proper subset of the $\omega$-regular objectives.
 That is, not every non-deterministic B\"uchi automaton can be converted into a deterministic one recognizing the same objective~\cite{Wagner1979omega}. \qedEx \end{rem}